 This intimate space on our third floor allows a rotating roster of resident "curators" to mount small, informal, experimental shows.
 Proposals are invited annually for exhibition slots.Call for Art for 2019-2020 is now open!
 Contact Jess Muise in Visual Arts with inquiries and interest.

 2018-2019 Artist-in-Residence Nicholas Anthony Mancini has mounted a small exhibition of small works on paper and canvas as part of his culminating exhibition, August - September 2019.

-Art Scramble - We are excited to host the West Concord Cultural District's collaborative art project, Art Scramble!
+Art Scramble - July - August 2019 - We were excited to host the West Concord Cultural District's collaborative art project, Art Scramble!
 Coordinated by The Village Art Room (formerly Art Gym), this 6' x 12' painting was made by more than 180 people, including some of our very own Studio Artists and staff!
-Learn more about the project here.

 The Annex Gallery - various exhibitions 2018 - 2019 Follow the link for details on student and faculty exhibitions hosted at our temporary space, The Umbrella Annex, while Gallery 3 was under construction.